-Frequently, the fraudster’s car will have three or four passengers, all of whom will get out of the car rubbing their necks and claiming to be suffering from a hard-to-prove whiplash injury.
+Frequently, the fraudster’s car will have multiple passengers, all of whom will get out of the car rubbing their necks and claiming to be suffering from a hard-to-prove whiplash injury.
 They will then put in a hefty claim against the innocent driver’s insurance.
 And that will mean your insurance premium will increase.
 The latest variation on the scam is when fraudsters suggest you pay them off to keep quiet.
 They may even be kind enough to give you a lift to the cash point.
-They’ll then make an over-inflated claim to their insurer anyway.
+They’ll then make an inflated claim to their insurer anyway.

 How do you combat crash for cash?

-Dashcams help immeasurably.
-Between 2014 and 2015, sales of dashboard-mounted cameras increased by 918%.
-If you don’t have a dashcam and you are involved in a crash, look around for CCTV cameras.
+Dashcams help immeasurably as they can offer a first-hand account of the incident.
+If you don’t have a dashcam and you're involved in a crash, look around for CCTV cameras.
 If there are some, you may be able to obtain the footage to show that you weren’t actually at fault.
 Sadly, many fraudsters have already thought of this and stage their crashes where there isn’t any CCTV.
 If that’s the case, look for witnesses.